MicrosoftDocs/azure-video-indexer/azure-video-indexer/avi-support-matrix.md

 ## Custom person models

-Each Person model supports up to 1 million people and each AVI account can have up to 50 Person models.
+Each Person model supports up to 1 million people and each VI account can have up to 50 Person models.

 ## Logo detection